AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::info Compatibility

-- Rules with `$removeparam` modifier are supported by AdGuard for Windows, AdGuard for Mac and, AdGuard for Android with [CoreLibs] v1.7 or later, and AdGuard Browser Extension v3.6 or later.
+- Rules with `$removeparam` modifier are supported by AdGuard for Windows, AdGuard for Mac, and AdGuard for Android with [CoreLibs] v1.7 or later, and AdGuard Browser Extension v3.6 or later.
-- `$removeparam` syntax for regular expressions is supported AdGuard for Windows, AdGuard for Mac and, AdGuard for Android with [CoreLibs] v1.8 or later, and AdGuard Browser Extension v4.0 or later.
+- `$removeparam` syntax for regular expressions is supported AdGuard for Windows, AdGuard for Mac, and AdGuard for Android with [CoreLibs] v1.8 or later, and AdGuard Browser Extension v4.0 or later.
 - `POST` request types are supported only by AdGuard for Windows, Mac, and Android with [CoreLibs] v1.10 or later, and AdGuard Browser Extension with [TSWebExtension] v0.4.6 or later.